zammad/zammad-documentation/api-user.rst

 Required permission:

-* admin.user (only if no references in history tables and tickets exists)
+* admin.user (only if no references in history tables and tickets exist)

 Request::